ysennoun/smart-gaz-pratical-class/coap/README.md

 ### Consumer

 Let's develop the consumer.
 Go to folder consumer where you will find five python files:
-- src/main.py file where data is retrieved from a MQTT broker
+- src/main.py file where data is retrieved from a CoAP server
 - src/utils/es_client.py where an Elasticsearch client is implemented to insert data in Elasticsearch
 - src/utils/iot_data.py file where you have to implement functions to process data to be stored
 - test/utils/test_iot_data.py where you have to complete unit tests for functions in src/utils/iot_data.py